lukelovekin/FreeSpace-CA-MERN-Project/README.md

 Our team refers back to the Trello board at least every morning and afternoon, if not every time we finish a tasks.
 Most important cards are discussed first and ee move cards that we aim to do on that day into the "Doing" column, move cards into the "Done" column when they are complete as well as constantly adding more User Stories and To Dos to their columns to at least aim to complete.

 Throughout the day, things that come into mind that will need doing or may cause errors, later on, are noted via a shared Google Docs, commented on in our shared repository and even added to the Trello in the appropriate area.

+Using task delegation, we initially split the trello cards out making sure backend tasks were kept proirity of the front end task, each time a task was complete the group discussed which tasks should be approached next while keeping in mind what has and hasnt been done, as the due date came closer we moved some cards into the sprinkle column and rethought about our MVP.

 <details closed>
 <summary>Trello Screenshots</summary>